stackforge/puppet_openstack_builder/data/README.md

-This directory is used to specify the global variables that can be used to effect the hierarchical overrides that will be used to determine both the classes contained in a scenarios roles as well as the hiera overrides for both data mappings and the regular yaml hierarchy.
+This directory is used to specify the global variables that can be used to effect the hierarchical overrides that will be used to determine both the classes contained in a scenario roles as well as the hiera overrides for both data mappings and the regular yaml hierarchy.

 The selection of the global\_hiera\_params is driven by hiera using the following